iraklihercules/docker-nginx-postgresql/README.md

 ### 1. What the app does ###

-1. It creates a table in the database (in the container)
+1. Creates a table
-2. Then inserts an user
+2. Inserts an user
 3. Gets the user back
 4. Displays the user